nfragav/showgify.js/README.md

 git clone https://github.com/nfragav/showgify.js.git
 ~~~

+Now, to install the software according to your OS.

 ### OS Instructions :penguin:

 For your preferred OS, you just have to install `node.js` following [this guide](https://nodejs.org/en/download/package-manager).